nazmul-nhb/nhb-toolbox-docs/docs/classes/Pluralizer.md

 ---
 id: Pluralizer
-title: Pluralizer - Manage Word Forms
+title: Pluralizer - Manage Noun Forms
 ---

 <!-- markdownlint-disable-file MD024 -->

 ## `Pluralizer`

-The **`Pluralizer`** class provides a low‑level API to handle English word pluralization and singularization.
+The **`Pluralizer`** class provides a low‑level API to handle English word (noun) pluralization and singularization.
 It supports **irregular forms**, **uncountable nouns**, and allows you to **extend or customize** the behavior by adding new rules.

 :::info[Acknowledgement]